kopilim96/myASP.NET_2/README.md

  *The CSS Code is pretty messed up bcoz I copy some of the code from Wes and Online Templates..*

- * Note1: There will be a lot of improvement to be made such as * *- Login/Register Services for Patron*
+ * Note1: There will be a lot of improvement to be made such as

+   *- Login/Register Services for Patron*

-   *- Admin Service Page -> Admin CRUD Assets and so on* *- The Interface and Style of course.*
+   *- Admin Service Page -> Admin CRUD Assets and so on*

+   *- The Interface and Style of course.*

+I watch the video series from Wes Doyle and I gonna give Credit to Him

 # Thanks to Wes Doyle